Jon Cleary

 Jon Stephen Cleary (22 November 1917 – 19 July 2010) was an Australian writer and novelist.
-He wrote numerous books, including The Sundowners (1951), a portrait of a rural family in the 1920s as they move from one job to the next, and The High Commissioner (1966), the first of a long series of popular detective fiction works featuring Sydney Police Inspector Scobie Malone.
+He wrote numerous books, including The Sundowners (1951), a portrait of a rural family in the 1920s as they move from one job to the next, and The High Commissioner (1966), the first of a long series of popular detective stories featuring Sydney Police Inspector Scobie Malone.
 A number of Cleary's works have been the subject of film and television adaptations.

 Early life and war service

 Early life

 Cleary was born in Erskineville, Sydney and educated at Marist Brothers College, Randwick.
 When he was ten his father spent six months in Long Bay Gaol for stealing five pounds.
 Debt collectors took everything in the Cleary household "except a piano and my mother's double bed", said Cleary.
 "I remember sitting on the steps with Mum, who was weeping bitterly, and she said, 'Don't ever owe anything to anybody.'
 That sticks with you, and it's why I gained a justifiable reputation for being tight with money."
 However he added that "the night after we were repossessed, our friends turned up with chairs, an old table, cakes, sandwiches – they were all battlers but they helped out."

 Cleary left school in 1932, aged 14, to help his family financially.
 He spent the following eight years doing a variety of jobs, notably as a commercial artist for Austral Toon under Eric Porter.
 He wrote his first story in 1938 at the request of Joe Morley, a journalist friend of Cleary's father.
 It was a piece about being unemployed which Cleary did not finish because he thought it was self-pitying but he found he did enjoy the process of writing.